Sintered filters are better for high-pressure applications because they combine high mechanical strength,

 | Thermal cycling | Excellent |

-Unlike polymer-based filters, metal porous structures do not easily soften, degrade, or chemically break down under demanding operating conditions.
+Unlike polymer-based filters, metal porous structures do not easily soften, degrade,

 In critical industries, filtration media shedding can become a serious contamination risk.